Top Symptoms of Having Low Potassium

 You may also suffer from constipation.
 The mineral aids in relaying signals from the brain to the muscles in the digestive system.
 These muscles support in stimulating contractions that help digest food.
 So, when potassium is low, the brain cannot release signals properly.

-5. High Insulin Levels
+5. High Fat Storing Hormone Levels

 6. Muscle Weakness